 Writing Requirement.
-Students must engage in research and produce a written paper or court document of no less than 25 pages on a topic related to international law.
-This requirement can be satisfied by satisfactory completion and submission of a written document that falls within any of the following categories:
+Students must produce a written paper or court document of no less than 25 pages on a topic related to international law.
+A student may fulfill this requirement through any of the following methods:

 - 1. Qualifying paper in any designated elective course or seminar. - 2.
 Independent Study approved per WVU College of Law catalog and overseen by an Area of Emphasis faculty member. - 3.
 Law Review Note, with approval of the Area of Emphasis administrator and with a faculty member as advisor. - 4.
 A Court Document, e.g. Amicus Brief or Memorandum of Law (real or moot) with the approval of the Area of Emphasis administrator and with a faculty member as advisor.